Avinash020603/AdobeHack1B/README.md

-# Adobe India Hackathon - Round 1B

-1. Overview
-This repository contains our general-purpose semantic extraction and summarization pipeline for Challenge 1B of the Adobe India Hackathon.
-It processes any set of text-based PDF files to select, rank, and summarize the most relevant content according to a persona and job-to-be-done.

-Domain-Agnostic: Works with any PDFs (travel, food, business, etc.).

-Pretrained models used locally and fully offline.

-Flexible input/output folder structure.

-Dockerized for portability (CPU-only, Linux/amd64 compliant).

-2. Our Approach
-a.Dynamic PDF Chunk Extraction

-->For each input PDF (from /input or as listed in a config JSON), extract meaningful text chunks using heading/font-based segmentation.

-->Remove repeated headers and footers automatically via pattern analysis.

-b.Semantic Embedding & Ranking

-->Each chunk is converted into a dense vector using a sentence embedding model (e.g., BGE-micro or similar).

-->All chunks are scored for relevance to the user-defined "job-to-be-done" via cosine similarity.

-c.Balanced & Diverse Section Selection

-->Top-ranked chunks are selected with a filter to maximize topical diversity and ensure representation from all input documents.

-d.Summarization

-->Selected chunks are condensed into concise actionable summaries using a locally hosted pretrained abstractive model, depending on disk constraints.

-->The code is easily switched between models like FLAN-T5 (see summarizer module).

-e.Output Formatting

-->Results are saved in the specified output JSON structure, including metadata, extracted_sections, and subsection_analysis arrays.

-3.Models and Libraries Used
-a.PyMuPDF (fitz): For robust text extraction and heading detection from PDFs.

-Transformers (HuggingFace):

-For semantic embeddings and summarization:

-bge-small-en

-t5-base-finetuned-summarize-news

-Scikit-learn: For vector similarity (cosine) operations.

-NumPy and Python standard libraries: Array operations, file management, JSON, etc.

-4.How to Build & Run the Solution
-Prerequisites
-Docker installed (recommended) OR Python 3.8+ with pip for local runs.

-All PDFs to process should be placed in input/ folder.

-1. Place input files
-Place your PDFs in the input/ directory (at project root).

-Optionally, ensure a config JSON (e.g. challenge1b_input.json) is provided if used by your pipeline.

-2. Build Docker image
+# Adobe India Hackathon – Round 1B Solution

+## Overview

+This repository provides a **general-purpose, semantic extraction and summarization pipeline** for Challenge 1B of the Adobe India Hackathon.

+- **Domain-agnostic:** Processes any PDF (travel, food, business, etc.)
+- **Works fully offline with locally-stored pretrained models**
+- **Input/output folder-based structure**
+- **Portable, Dockerized (CPU-only, Linux/amd64)**

+---

+## Our Approach

+### 1. Dynamic PDF Chunk Extraction
+- Extracts meaningful text chunks from any PDF using adaptive heading/font-based segmentation.
+- Removes repeated headers/footers via pattern analysis—no hardcoded PDF logic.

+### 2. Semantic Embedding & Ranking
+- Embeds each chunk as dense vectors with a sentence embedding model (BGE-micro or similar).
+- Ranks chunks for relevance to a “job-to-be-done” via cosine similarity to the semantic query.

+### 3. Balanced & Diverse Section Selection
+- Selects top-ranked chunks from all PDFs, ensuring topical diversity and balanced document representation.

+### 4. Summarization
+- Chosen chunks are condensed into actionable, readable summaries using an offline abstractive model (e.g., FLAN-T5, DistilBART, T5, or PEGASUS).
+- Summarization module is easily swappable according to size/performance needs.

+### 5. Structured Output
+- Saves output in JSON format: `{ "metadata", "extracted_sections", "subsection_analysis" }`.

+---

+## Models and Libraries Used

+- **PyMuPDF (fitz):** For fast, robust PDF text and heading extraction.
+- **Transformers (HuggingFace):**
+  - *Embeddings:* e.g., `bge-small-en`
+  - *Summarization:* `t5-base-finetuned-summarize-news`, `sshleifer/distilbart-cnn-12-6`, `google/flan-t5-small`, etc.
+- **Scikit-learn:** For cosine similarity and chunk ranking.
+- **NumPy, Sumy (TextRank):** Extractive scoring.
+- **All dependencies local (no internet needed at runtime)**

+---

+## How to Build & Run

+### Prerequisites

+- **Docker** (recommended), or Python 3.8+ with `pip`
+- Place input PDFs in the `input/` folder (project root)
+- Models should be downloaded and saved in the `models/` folder

+### Steps

+1. **Place Input Files**
+   - Copy your PDFs to the `input/` directory.

+2. **Build the Docker Image**

 docker build --platform linux/amd64 -t adobe_1b_solution:latest .

-3. Run the pipeline
+3. **Run the Pipeline**

-   docker run --rm --network none \
+docker run --rm --network none
-  -v $(pwd)/input:/app/input \
+-v $(pwd)/input:/app/input
-  -v $(pwd)/output:/app/output \
+-v $(pwd)/output:/app/output
 adobe_1b_solution:latest

-Output JSON files will be written to the output/ directory.
+- Output will be found in the `output/` folder.

-The pipeline will automatically process all PDFs found in /app/input or as configured.

-4.Configuration
+---

+## File & Folder Structure

+project_root/
+├── main.py
+├── input/ # Place all your PDFs here
+├── output/ # Output JSONs generated here
+├── models/ # All local huggingface model folders
+├── utils/ # Summarization, chunking, utils scripts ├── requirements.txt
+├── Dockerfile
+└── README.md

+---

+## Configuration

-Models are loaded from the models/ folder for fully offline execution.
+- All models are loaded from the `models/` folder; **offline execution only**.
-No internet required at runtime.
-All dependencies are handled within the Docker image.
+- No internet required at runtime; all dependencies are bundled in the Docker image.

+---

+## Troubleshooting

+- **Missing PDFs:** The pipeline will warn and skip any filenames not present in `input/`.
+- **Model loading errors:** Ensure proper model folders exist in `models/`.
+- **Docker build too large/slow?** Add a `.dockerignore` to filter big files/directories you don’t need inside the image.

+---